 1 Use the getHandlerResolver method to save the default message handler.
-To use the VimService.getHandlerResolver() HTTP and SOAP message handlers, you must first save the default message handler so that you can restore it after login.
+To use the HTTP and SOAP message handlers, you must first save the default message handler so that you can restore it after login.
 The HTTP and SOAP message handlers impose overhead that is unnecessary after login.
-2 Set the cookie handler.
-The HeaderCookieExtractionHandler VimService method will retrieve the HTTP cookie.
-HeaderHandler Resolver HeaderCookieExtractionHandler 3 Get the VIM port.
-The VIM port provides access to the vSphere API methods, VimService VimPortType including the LoginByToken method.
-4 Set the request context endpoint address to the vCenter Server URL.
-Request Context VimService Retrieve the ServiceContent.
-This method 5 establishes the HTTP connection.
+VimService.getHandlerResolver() 2 Get the VIM port.
+The VIM port provides access to the vSphere API methods, including the LoginByToken method.
+VimService VimPortType 3 Set the request context endpoint address to the vCenter Server URL.
+VimService Request Context 4 Retrieve the ServiceContent.
+This method establishes the HTTP connection.
 VimPortType ServiceContent